dest-3/dest-3.github.io/_posts/2021-03-08-Circumventing-Artificats-InMemory-Shellcode-Loader.md

 ---
 * system proxy awareness - To ensure the client can route outwards if a system proxy is present
 * encrypted shellcode support - Another layer of evasion
-* Injecting shellcode in other processes
+* process injection and migration

 Additional Sources
 ---